mmazzarolo/mmazzarolo.com/content/reviews/albums/2019-09-02-anna-painting.md

 A nice single.
 The first two tracks are pure (good) club material.
-I still miss the playful vibe of its oldest records.
+I still miss the playful vibe of his older records.